MicrosoftDocs/learn/learn-pr/quantum/qsharp-explore-key-concepts-quantum-computing/includes/8-introduction-to-quantum-algorithms.md

 If you solve this problem classically, how many calls to the given function will we need?

-The first call will give us no information - regardless of whether it returns $0$ or $1$, the function could still be constant or balanced.
+The first call will give you no information - regardless of whether it returns $0$ or $1$, the function could still be constant or balanced.

 In the best case scenario, the second call will return a different value and you'll be able to